simcesplatform/LogReader/readme.md

 ## Installation and running

-LogrEader can be run with a local python installation and a MongoDB instance accessible from the local machine.
+LogReader can be run with a local python installation and a MongoDB instance accessible from the local machine.
 It can also be run with Docker by using Docker-compose.

 ### Local usage